Business Safety Resources

-Seminars pertaining to profit loss, due to employee theft or loss of merchandise, is made available to store owners and managers.
-Employee are assembled and given a specific block of instruction on the proper way to approach and handle a shoplifter.
-Facts emerge that 1 of 12 persons who enter the store today is a potential shoplifter.
+Seminars pertaining to profit loss, due to employee theft or loss of merchandise, are available to store owners and managers.
+Employees are assembled and given a specific block of instruction on the proper way to approach and handle a shoplifter.
+Facts emerge that one of 12 persons who enter the store today is a potential shoplifter.

 Preventing Business Crime

 Seminars are presented by the Community Services Division to local store merchants on ways to prevent business crime.
 Such items as employee screening, key control, inventory, and accessibility to money.

 Seminars are presented by the Community Services Division to any bank or business in the Jacksonville area.
 Topics covered are:

 - How to remain calm during a robbery